 A business' Seller Rating is aggregated from trusted review sources, including Google Customer Reviews and Google Licensed Review Partners such as Reviews.io.

-Only reviews collected from trusted review sources can be aggregated - stars collected from third-party sites such as Facebook or TripAdvisor will not be counted.
+Only reviews collected from trusted review sources can be aggregated - stars collected from third-party sites such as Facebook will not be counted.
 The Seller Ratings is there to give searchers an overall picture of your performance and trustworthiness.
 They give businesses significant advantages in Paid Search Engine Results Pages.

 The benefits of Google Seller Ratings